opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/passwords_and_key_pairs/why_does_a_key_pair_created_using_puttygen.exe_fail_to_be_imported_on_the_management_console.rst

 #.
 Click **Load** and select the private key.

    The system automatically loads the private key and restores the format of the public key content in **PuTTY Key Generator**.
-The content in the red box in `Figure 2 <#enustopic0047654687fig5530274016810>`__ is the public key whose format meets system requirements.
+The content in the red box in Figure 2 is the public key whose format meets system requirements.

    .. figure:: /_static/images/en-us_image_0037982934.png
       :alt: Click to enlarge